 Today, the variety of gadgets available to us is impressive.
 While 10 years ago people mostly used personal computers or laptops, today they’d rather trust a tablet, a smartphone or even a smartwatch to use any needed applications.
 Nonetheless, many legacy software systems can be accessed only through the mainframes within offices.
 It’s highly secure, but at the same time it’s highly inconvenient.
 Such systems make remote work impossible, not to mention using mobile and tablet features.
 Therefore, a lack of mobility means losing many opportunities, and you cannot afford to ignore the significant impact of mobile, both today and in the future.

 5. Security threats

 According to an Accenture Security Report, legacy software is one of the biggest threats to cyber security today.
 The problem is that software with old encryption algorithms can’t receive security patches, which exposes businesses’ data to multiple risks.
 Furthermore, old systems lack the ability to produce complicated safe passwords possible through modern technology, as the way they are generated has considerably changed.
 Nobody wants to discover their system was hacked, so security is one of the strongest reasons that companies switch to modern technologies.
 Otherwise, regulatory compliance is another key issue that forces some industry representatives to modernize their software.

-Find out more about cloud computing in our post Cloud Migration Strategy Must-Do’s: Preparation, Migration, and Maintenance
+Find out more about cloud computing in our post Guide to Cloud Migration Strategy Process

 The Bottom Line